Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Settlement Latency and Cross-Exchange Activity

+In the last step of our analysis, we exploit the estimated arbitrage bounds to shed light on the relationship between cross-exchange price differences and transfers of assets between CEXes.
+Our theoretical analysis implies that during periods of large price differences, i.e., in periods where price differences likely exceed the arbitrage bounds, transfers of funds between CEXes should increase.

-To analyze the relation between price differences and arbitrage activity, we expand our data by cross-exchange asset flows.
+We, therefore, extend our data by cross-exchange asset flows.
 Since exchanges are reluctant to provide the identity of their customers, it is virtually impossible to identify actual transactions by arbitrageurs.
-However, we take the overall transfer of assets between two different exchanges as a measure for the trading activity of cross-market arbitrageurs.
-For each exchange, we thus collect a list of addresses that are likely under the control of the exchanges in our sample.\footnote{We thank Sergey Ivliev for his tremendous support on this front.} Bitcoin transactions are pseudonymous in the sense that each transaction publicly reveals all addresses associated with the transaction, but it is hard to map these addresses to their respective physical or legal owners.
-Exchanges typically control a large number of addresses to keep track of individual users' assets.
-However, algorithms are available which link addresses to certain exchanges \citep[e.g.,][]{Meiklejohn.2013, Foley.2018}.
-Usually, the matching procedure is based on either having observed an address being advertised to belong to an exchange or by actively sending small amounts of Bitcoin to exchanges.
-We gather 62.6 million unique exchange addresses which allow us to identify 3.9 million cross-exchange transactions with an average daily volume of 72 million USD in our sample period.\footnote{We compute the average daily volume by extracting the hourly sum of net flows (inflows to an exchange minus the outflows in BTC) and multiplying it by the hourly average midquote across all exchanges.} For any given hour and exchange, arbitrage opportunities involving a particular exchange might arise using the exchange as a sell-side and buy-side market during that time period.
-To be able to adjust for exchange-specific characteristics, we take the sum of cross-market flows \textit{into} exchange $s$ in hour $t$ and denote the resulting aggregated variable as $f^s_t$.
+However, we take the overall transfer of assets between two different exchanges as a measure of the trading activity of cross-exchange arbitrageurs.
+For each exchange, we thus collect a list of addresses likely under the control of the exchanges in our sample.\footnote{We thank Sergey Ivliev for his tremendous support on this front.}

+Bitcoin transactions are pseudonymous in the sense that each transaction publicly reveals all addresses associated with the transaction.
+Still, it is hard to map these addresses to their respective physical or legal owners.
+Exchanges typically control many addresses to keep track of individual users' assets.
+However, algorithms are available that link addresses to certain exchanges \citep[e.g.,][]{Meiklejohn.2013, Foley.2018}.
+Usually, the matching procedure relies on observing an address advertised to belong to an exchange or actively sending small amounts of Bitcoin to exchanges.
+We gather 62.6 million unique exchange addresses, which allow us to identify 3.9 million cross-exchange transactions with an average daily volume of USD 72 million in our sample period.\footnote{We compute the average daily volume by extracting the hourly sum of net flows (inflows to an exchange minus the outflows in BTC) and multiplying it by the hourly average midquote across all exchanges.}

+Table~\ref{tab:flows} gives the estimates of a two-stage least squares regression of hourly cross-exchange net flows on hourly averaged cross-exchange price differences as well as exchange pair effects.
+The dependent variable is the sum of cross-exchange net flows into the corresponding high-price exchange.